abraunegg/onedrive/docs/application-config-options.md

 > This option is only applicable when using `--monitor --download-only --cleanup-local-files`.
 In all other scenarios, this setting is ignored.

 > [!NOTE]
+> This option controls when local cleanup is treated as authoritative in monitor mode for `--download-only --cleanup-local-files`.
+>
+> Valid values:
+> * `monitor_and_signal`
+>    * Authoritative cleanup is performed on scheduled monitor interval syncs and on API-signal-triggered syncs.
+>    * This is the default behaviour.
-> `monitor_and_signal` performs authoritative cleanup on each monitor interval and each API signal.
-This is the most aggressive mode and may significantly increase Microsoft Graph API usage when push notifications are frequent.
+>    * This is the most aggressive mode and may increase Microsoft Graph API usage when push notifications are frequent.
+>
+> * `monitor_interval`
-> `monitor_interval` performs authoritative cleanup on scheduled monitor intervals only.
-API-signal-triggered syncs remain fast and defer local cleanup until the next monitor interval.
+>    * Authoritative cleanup is performed on scheduled monitor interval syncs only.
+>    * API-signal-triggered syncs remain faster and defer authoritative local cleanup until the next scheduled monitor interval.
+>
+> * `monitor_fullscan_frequency`
-> `monitor_fullscan_frequency` performs authoritative cleanup based on `monitor_fullscan_frequency` cadence and is the default.
-API-signal-triggered syncs and monitor interval syncs remain fast between authoritative passes.
+>    * Authoritative cleanup is performed only when the `monitor_fullscan_frequency` cadence is reached.
+>    * API-signal-triggered syncs and normal scheduled monitor interval syncs remain faster between authoritative cleanup passes.
-> When `monitor_authoritative_sync = "monitor_fullscan_frequency"`, a `monitor_fullscan_frequency` value greater than `0` defers authoritative cleanup to that cadence; `0` makes cleanup authoritative on every monitor sync cycle.
+>    * When using this policy, a `monitor_fullscan_frequency` value greater than `0` defers authoritative cleanup to that cadence.
+>    * When using this policy, a `monitor_fullscan_frequency` value of `0` makes cleanup authoritative on every monitor sync cycle.
+>    * This zero-value behaviour applies only to the authoritative cleanup cadence used by `monitor_authoritative_sync = "monitor_fullscan_frequency"`.
+It does not mean that scheduled online full-scan true-up is enabled when `monitor_fullscan_frequency = "0"`.

 ### monitor_fullscan_frequency
-_**Description:**_ This configuration option controls the number of 'monitor_interval' iterations between when a full scan of your data is performed to ensure data integrity and consistency.
+_**Description:**_ This configuration option controls the number of scheduled `monitor_interval` sync cycles between online full-scan true-up passes when running in `--monitor` mode.

 _**Value Type:**_ Integer